smubia/dap-2017/Sem 1 - Data Analytics/04 - Data Viz (Tableau)/03-Dashboard and Story points.md

 ﻿## Hello Beautiful People!
 Time flies and we have come to the end of the semester.
-In our last Co-learning Session for this semester, you will be learning some fundamental functions in Tableau, ways to create an interactive dashboard and convey information effectively through a story!
+In our last Co-learning Session for this semester, you will be learning some fundamental functions in Tableau, techniques to create an interactive dashboard and ways convey information effectively through a story!

 Here are some of the key concepts that you would be learning: